hust-open-atom-club/KTestRobot/README.md

 git clone https://gitee.com/dzm91_hust/KTestRobot
 cd KTBot
 make
-./KTestRobot
+./KTestRobot -config config.json
 ```

-**tips: The first time would spend 1 ~ 2 hours to initialize the running environment**

 ## Configuration Explanation

 The `config.json` file contains the following fields:

-1. `smtpServer`: The SMTP server used for sending emails.
-This field should be set to the address of the SMTP server.
-2. `smtpPort`: The port number for the SMTP server.
-This field should be set to the port number used by the SMTP server.
-3. `smtpUsername`: The username for authenticating with the SMTP server.
-This field should be set to the username used for authentication.
-4. `smtpPassword`: The password for authenticating with the SMTP server.
-This field should be set to the password used for authentication.
-5. `imapServer`: The IMAP server used for receiving emails.
-This field should be set to the address of the IMAP server.
+- `username`: The email account used to receive kernel patches.
+This field should be set to a email address, e.g., "ktestrobot@126.com"
-6. `imapPort`: The port number for the IMAP server.
-This field should be set to the port number used by the IMAP server.
-7. `imapUsername`: The username for authenticating with the IMAP server.
-This field should be set to the username used for authentication.
-8. `imapPassword`: The password for authenticating with the IMAP server.
-This field should be set to the password used for authentication.
+- `password`: The password used to log in the mail server.
+This field should be set to the email password
-9. `whiteLists`: A list of email addresses that are considered as white-listed recipients.
-This field should be set to an array of email addresses.
+- `whiteLists`: A list of email addresses that are considered as white-listed recipients.
+This field should be set to an array of email addresses